 Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development

-GENDER Women • Reduced traffic movements should result in fewer and lower severity of accidents Improved cycle facilities will remove barriers and encourage cycling and walking in the area.
+GENDER Women • Improved layout and reduced traffic movements should result in fewer and lower severity of accidents Improved footways should encourage walking with the associated health and environmental improvements.

 Men ✓ As above

 RACE Asian People ✓ As above

-Black People ✓ As above
+Black People ~ As above

-Chinese People ✓ As above
+Chinese People ~ As above

-White People ✓ As above
+White People ~ As above

 People of mixed race • As above

-European People (Polish, Greek, Italian, etc) • As above
+European People (Polish, Greek, Italian, etc) ~ As above

-DISABILITY Physical disability ~ As above
+DISABILITY Physical disability ~ As above plus reduced or removed kerbs to improved accessibility.

-Sensory Impairment (sight, hearing,) • As above
+Sensory Impairment (sight, hearing,) ~ As above

 Mental Health Issues • As above

-LGBT Lesbians ✓ As above